 A good substitute for meat, Blue Oyster Mushrooms can be served in soups, sautéed, fried in butter with garlic and herbs, or simply served on their own.
 Their thick and meaty flesh gives them a rich and distinctive taste, with a slight kick of anise.

 They are ideal for grilling as mushroom steaks, and some Central European cuisines use them in stews in place of meat.

 Blue Oyster Mushrooms are best eaten young, as their flesh toughens with age, and can become sour in taste.
 The stems can also be tough and chewy, and you may be best just sticking to the cap for your meal.

 There are many recognised medicinal benefits of eating Blue Oyster Mushrooms.
 They boast a high protein content, as well as numerous B vitamins, essential amino acids, antioxidants, and vitamins and minerals.
 Studies have shown they can play a role in reducing both tumor sizes and inflammation throughout the body, as well as treating high cholesterol.

 The development of plaque in major arteries can also be reduced by introducing Blue Oyster Mushrooms to your diet.

-Are Blue Oyster Mushrooms low fodmap?
+Are Blue Oyster Mushrooms Low Fodmap?

 Yes!
 Blue Oyster Mushrooms are considered a low fodmap food source.

-Are Blue Oyster Mushrooms hallucinogenic?
+Are Blue Oyster Mushrooms Hallucinogenic or Psychedelic?

 No, Blue Oyster Mushrooms do not contain any psychedelic substances.